You probbaly have thought about working from home before, especially if you have a long daily commute to work.

-There’s competition for these jobs, but it’s just like any other job, really; you are always facing some level of competition for a job.
+There’s competition for these jobs, but it’s just like any other job really – you are always facing some level of competition.

 And data entry jobs are a rising field in the modern age, between the desire for multiple income sources and the evolving traditional job market.